MumenJarrah/CloudLabs/lab2_guide_2.md

 ![](images/lab2_fig4.png)

-yMoreover, you can explore several tabs that provide detailed information and controls for your VM:
+Moreover, you can explore several tabs that provide detailed information and controls for your VM:

 - Properties: Displays the properties of the machine.